maximianodev/bootcamp-nodejs-challenge-1/README.md

 POST `/todos` - Create new TODO.
 -  This route receive `title` and `deadline` in body.
 For this route is necessary username in query header;
 - `deadline` field is necessary pass correct date in following format `AGE-MOUNTH-DAY`.

+GET `/todos` - Get All todos.
+- This route necessary username in query header.

+PUT `/todos/:id` - Update TODO.
+-  This route receive `title` and `deadline` in body.
+For this route is necessary username in query header;
+- `deadline` field is necessary pass correct date in following format `AGE-MOUNTH-DAY`.

+PATCH `/todos/:id/done` - Update Done in TODO.
+-  This route receive `id` on query params.
+For this route is necessary username in query header;

+DELETE `/todos/:id` - Delete TODO.
+-  This route receive `id` on query params.
+For this route is necessary username in query header;